-- meeting the goal and objectives of the Museum Grants for African American History and Culture program, and - presenting a clear justification for the project, detailing the project workplan, and articulating the project results.
+- meeting the goal and objectives of the American Latino Museum Internship and Fellowship Initiative program, and - presenting a clear justification for the project, detailing the project workplan, and articulating the project results.

-Step 1: Sign in to eGMS Reach
+Step 1: Sign in to eGMS Reach and Create Password

 eGMS Reach is IMLS's platform that you will use to access and review applications.
-To securely access eGMS Reach, all users are required to have an account through Login.gov.
-You will receive an email with the subject line "eGMS Reach Account Information" that includes a link to the reviewer portal.
+To access eGMS Reach, users are required to have an account through Login.gov to securely access information.
+You will receive an email with the subject line "eGMS Reach Account Information," that includes a link to the reviewer portal.
 If you do not receive such an email, please check your junk folder.
 If you still do not see the email, contact imls.gov.